Agentic-Studio-Labs/Renewal-Risk-Command-Center/README.md

 # Renewal Risk Command Center

-A Guild agent demo that turns a static renewal-risk spreadsheet into a Slack-based, human-approved workflow.
+A Guild.ai agent demo that turns a static renewal-risk spreadsheet into a Slack-based, human-approved workflow.

-The agent reads account health data from Google Sheets, identifies the highest-risk renewal, posts a proposed action plan to Slack, waits for human approval, creates an approved plan in Google Docs, and posts the document link back to Slack.
+The agent reads account health data from Google Sheets (for Demo purposes), identifies the highest-risk renewal, posts a proposed action plan to Slack, waits for human approval, creates an approved plan in Google Docs, and posts the document link back to Slack.

 ## Problem